TomiRam/LiftingWeightCalcJava/README.md

 # LiftingWeightCalcJava
-calculates lighting weight using your body weight
+calculates lifting weight using your body weight